Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 - Bring a large kettle of water to a boil.
 You might need to boil two batches of water to fill a large heatproof bowl or deep roasting tin or casserole dish large enough to hold the pike completely submerged underwater.

-- Submerge the headless pike for only a few seconds into the hot water.
+- Submerge the headless pike for only a few seconds in the hot water.

 - Take it out, place it onto a large chopping board, and scale it using the back of a smaller knife.